jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 C/C++ support cross-compiling through a painful process of setting up an entire compilation environment for the target.
 It's tedious and annoying, and I hope I never have to do it again.

-As for C#, I suspect there's some way to get them to successfully cross-compile for a Pi, but neither worked for me.
+As for C#, I suspect there's some way to get it to successfully cross-compile for a Pi, but after a few errors I gave up.
 I put SBCL in the last category because it seems to require running on the target in order to produce a bundle.

 # Analysis
 Subjectively, I was least impressed with the following languages, so they've been cut:

-* C#: big and bloated, with poor support for Raspberry Pi -- it's a shame because I really like C# and the .NET standard library
+* C#: big and didn't work out of the box -- it's a shame because I really like C# and the .NET standard library
-* Lisp: unimpressive bundle size/cross-compiling story -- but honestly, it's too esoteric for me, and the community is highly fragmented
+* Lisp: unimpressive bundle size/cross-compiling story -- but honestly, it's too esoteric for me, and the community is highly fragmented (**update**: I actually [ended up using Common Lisp for a while, to test out REPL-driven development](learning-lisp-in-2023.md))
 * Tcl: inconvenient tooling and, sadly, not popular enough to ensure it doesn't fade away

 I'll tackle the remaining languages in two categories: native/compiled/statically typed vs. interpreted/dynamically typed.